31 Best Event Management Software in 2026

 Best for: Hybrid and in-person fundraisers

-The next great tool in our event planning software comparison is Accelevents.
-It is an all-in-one event and fundraiser platform, popular among nonprofits, schools, and associations.
+Accelevents is an all-in-one event and fundraiser platform, popular among non-profits, schools, and associations.
 It combines ticketing/registration, hybrid event tools, and specialized fundraising features (auctions, donations) in one system.
-This makes it a great choice for galas, charity runs, and school fundraisers, as well as any paid event.
+This makes it a strong event management tool for galas, charity runs, and school fundraisers.

 Users often highlight its user-friendliness and responsive support.
 However, some users also caution that the platform sometimes lags.
 Plus, the mobile app is great; however, the feature set could be more comprehensive.